atkunal/netdisco-mibs.wiki.git_kunal/Updating-MIBs.md

  * _files that contain MIBs owned by another vendor_
  * _MIBs that are the same or older releases as existing ones_

- _You'll need to fix issues marked with "✘" before continuing.
-Re-run the import until this is the case._
+ _You'll need to fix issues marked with "✘" before continuing._

 1. update indexes: `mkindex`
 1. bootstrap net-snmp with sufficient MAXTC: `setmaxtc`